Harnessing creative play to turn the turmoil of procrastination into moments of delight.

 Discovering a gold thread.

-Utilizing an affinity diagram, I consolidated the observations and insights gathered from my interviewees to identify the most critical and common issues.
+Using an affinity diagram, I consolidated the observations and insights gathered from my interviewees to identify the most critical and common issues.
 Through this, I uncovered an interesting connection between emotions and procrastination.

 Turns out, it's an emotion-management problem, not a time-management one.